 In Q111 and Q211, the Company carried out a seismic survey profiling of the lake and basement terrain across the Blue Island target.
-This profiling will be used to identify major structures within the diatreme in preparation for winter 2011 drilling.
+This profiling will be used to identify major structures within the diatreme in preparation for future drill programs.